ruo-jia-gsb/Eikon-backend-task/README.md

   3. docker-compose: This deploys the postgres server, python-api, and also creates pgadmin to inspect the database, as a set of microservices.
 No testing file was created for docker-compose as it wasn't part of the original request.

-The advantage of docker-run is that everything is in one environment.
-It's disadvantage is that it allows for less dynamic updating and exploration of changes.
+The advantage of docker-run is that everything is in one environment, which saves on resources.
+It's disadvantage is in scaling, lack dynamic updating, and slower iteration when implementing changes to the API.

 The advantage of docker-compose is that it will scale better as other services are included.
 It's disadvantage is the potential for a higher burden on resources in order to manage these disparate services.